 - Pisto (Spanish Vegetable Stew)

 Roasted quinoa, sweet potatoes and Brussels sprouts make for a perfect vegetarian and gluten-free dinner.
-Drizzled with a cirtrusy mustard dressing, this dish is somewhere between a warm salad and a baked sheet pan meal.
+Drizzled with a citrusy mustard dressing, this dish is somewhere between a warm salad and a baked sheet pan meal.
+Also great for Thanksgiving, Christmas, Sunday Roast alternative to meat dishes.

 1 cup dry quinoa or 2.5 cups cooked quinoa